GSansigolo/angular-bootstrap/README.md

 # Data-Aggregation
-Data Aggregation Portal using Vue.js, Node and MongoDB
+Data Aggregation Portal using Vue.js and Node